iadvize/iadvize-ios-sdk/README.md

 ## Requirements

-The iAdvize iOS SDK requires iOS 12.0 or higher.
+The iAdvize iOS SDK requires iOS 12.0 or higher, and Xcode 12.5.

+## Documentation

+The API reference is available [here](https://iadvize.github.io/iadvize-ios-sdk/).

 ## Setup